 You may receive a fixed penalty notice if:

 - Your child has a minimum of 10 sessions (am and pm sessions in a school day) recorded as an unauthorised absence in a 10 week period.

 - Your child is in a public place during the first 5 days of an exclusion from school.

 - Your child is persistently late for school (after the register closes at 9.00am.

-Following the Government's review of Attendance, a Fixed Penalty notice is now £60 and can be issued per child to each parent and need to be paid within 21 days.
+Following the Government's review of Attendance, a Fixed Penalty notice is now £120 and can be issued per child to each parent and needs to be paid within 21 days.

 The expression 'parent' in relation to a child includes any person who is not a parent of the child but has parental responsibility and/or care of the child.
-If the Fixed Penalty is not paid within this period of time then each parent will be issued with a second Fixed Penalty Notice for £60, increasing the amount to £120 per parent per child.
-Both invoices should be paid within 7 days.
+If the Fixed Penalty is paid within this period of time ten the fine will decrease to £60 per parent per child.

 Should the fines remain unpaid at the end of this period of time you may be prosecuted for failing to ensure regular and punctual school attendance of your child/children.